danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

 For the ``FORMAT`` it would be natural to standardize on using MIME type.
-IANA maintains an official registry of formats (e.g. ``'image/tiff'``), and it also provides a method for defining application-specific formats outside of the official registry (e.g. ``'application/x-hdf'``).
+IANA maintains an official registry of formats (e.g. ``'image/tiff'``), and it provides a method for defining application-specific formats outside of the official registry (e.g. ``'application/x-hdf'``).
 Although MIME types are not as widely known to the scientist user--programmers in the SciPy ecosystem as they are to web developers, MIME types do already